ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 ## Headphone jack

 Enough has been written about this already.
 There is/was enough physical room.[^7] Though technically not a software issue, the fact that iOS still supports a headphone jack through its software (if you buy a $9 adapter[^8] that is) is why it makes my list.
-> Fix: Apple drill a 3.5 mm hole in the bottom (or the top) of your devices and make sure it can communicate with wired headphones.
+> Fix: let Apple drill a 3.5 mm hole in the bottom (or the top) of your device and make sure the hole can communicate with wired headphones.

 ## Vibrator